 6. Preach it

-Remember when you were a kid and your friends convinced you to do something stupid — jump off the roof or throw eggs at your neighbor’s house?
+Remember when you were a kid and your friends convinced you to do something foolish or ill-advised — jump off the roof or throw eggs at your neighbor’s house?
 Peer pressure worked then and it can work for you now.
 Encourage your fellow firefighters to accept the challenge when it comes to proactively taking steps to help reduce their risk of cancer.

-Find cancer-prevention religion and evangelize it among your fellow volunteer firefighters.
+Make cancer-prevention a priority among your fellow volunteer firefighters.
 Follow best practices through deed and word.
 That means taking care of yourself and encouraging and supporting others to do the same.
 Once cancer prevention practices have reached a critical mass in your department, it becomes part of your culture — those who don’t follow those practices will be the outliers and peer-pressured into getting in line with the group’s ideals.